Menu

 Also referred to as reactional hair loss.

-SUDDEN HAIR LOSS is by large a result of vast numbers of hair follicles entering the telogen (shedding) phase early.
+SUDDEN HAIR LOSS is largely a result of many follicles entering the shedding (telogen) phase early.

 To treat this type of hair loss, you need to QUICKLY REACTIVATE HAIR GROWTH by triggering a new hair cycle.